Brightest Stars

 Seated man and woman in Grecian garb painted in red, white, and black on pottery.

 Dionysus, the god of wine, and Ariadne, a Minoan princess, from around 400-375 BCE, pictured on the side of an old wine bowl from Thebes.
-The star Alphecca represents a jewel in Ariadne’s crown.
+And the star Alphecca represents a jewel in Ariadne’s crown.
 Image via Wikimedia Commons.

 Alphecca has several names

 Alphecca is brighter than the other stars in Corona Borealis, but it’s only moderately bright among the sky’s brightest stars.
-It shines between summertime’s 2 most brilliant stars: Arcturus and Vega.
-An imaginary line drawn between these 2 stars locates Alphecca every time, about 1/3 of the way from Arcturus to Vega.
+It shines between summertime’s two most brilliant stars: Arcturus and Vega.
+An imaginary line drawn between these two stars locates Alphecca every time, about 1/3 of the way from Arcturus to Vega.

 When is Alphecca visible?